positive-js/mosaic/packages/mosaic/navbar/README.md

 We believe you are able to manage navbar child components from outside.
 Meantime we provide number of mc-navbar-item states based on css classes which may be combined between each others.

- - mc-navbar-item-active - selected item
+ - mc-active - selected item
  - mc-progress - something in progress (striped animation)
  - cdk-focused - focused state, we control it as well for common tab order behaviour